RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 Amendment, through the Fourteenth, secures to any form of "speech" or "the press."

 It cannot be doubted that motion pictures are a significant medium for the communication of ideas.
 They may affect public attitudes and behavior in a variety of ways, ranging from direct espousal of a political or social doctrine to the subtle shaping of thought which characterizes all artistic expression.
 The importance of motion pictures as an organ of public opinion is not lessened by the fact that they are designed to entertain as well as to inform.
-As was said in [*Winters* v. *New York,* 333 U. S. 507, 510 (1948)](http://scholar.google.com/scholar_case?case=16314089118204976902):
+As was said in [*Winters* v. *New York* (US 1948)](http://scholar.google.com/scholar_case?case=16314089118204976902):

 > The line between the informing and the entertaining is too elusive for the protection of that basic right [a free press].
 Everyone is familiar with instances of propaganda through fiction.
 What is one man's amusement, teaches another's doctrine.